admiralnlson/castle-falkenstein-fvtt/doc/USERGUIDE.md

 # Card hands

 A Dramatic character's Fortune (resp.
 Sorcery) hand is accessible via a link at the top-left of the Talents (resp.
 Spells) tab in the character sheet.
-The cards hand is first created when the link is clicked or the first Feat (resp.
+The cards hand, unless it already exists, is created when this link is clicked or when the first Feat (resp.
 Spell) is performed (resp. defined).

 The Host has a single Fortune Hand shared by all Host Characters.
-Host Character's Sorcery Hands function the same as for Dramatic Characters (one per character, created the first time it is needed).
+Host Characters' Sorcery Hands function the same as for Dramatic Characters: one per character.

 Deleting a hand will first return all cards it contains to the parent deck.